AdobeDocs/platform-learn.en/help/tutorial-platform-demo-sc/modules/module11/ex6.md

 ![RTCDP](./images/excl1.png)

 On the next page, you'll see the **Audience Library**, which will show all available segments, including the Adobe Experience Platform segments.
-You can also see the segment you created in 1.
+You can also see the segment you created in Exercise 11.1.

 ![RTCDP](./images/excl2.png)